Card money in New France: Decline

-The withdrawal of card money in 1717 without a valid replacement left New France in recession (Bank of Canada 1990, 7).
-In 1722 there was an attempt to introduce copper coins; however, they were not widely accepted, especially by merchants, and therefore were discontinued (Bank of Canada 1990, 7).
-Finally in 1727, in response to the demands of the merchants, the king re-issued card money as the official tender of New France (Bank of Canada 2013).
-This new reissued card money was printed on plain card stock without colors and was marked for value by either cutting or removing the corners from the cards (Marsh 1985).
-The new card money would be redeemed each year for goods or bills of exchange, which could be redeemed in France (Bank of Canada 1990, 7).
-Unfortunately, the new card money quickly gave rise to the same issues as before, and during the War of the Spanish Succession finances in France went from bad to bankruptcy (Heaton 1928, 655).
-By 1757, the government of New France had discontinued all payments made in specie and was relying on card money, "ordonnances" (promissory notes from the government) and treasury notes in order to fund operations within the colony (Bank of Canada 1990, 7–8).
+The withdrawal of card money in 1717 without a valid replacement left New France in recession.
+In 1722 there was an attempt to introduce copper coins; however, they were not widely accepted, especially by merchants, and therefore were discontinued.
+Finally in 1727, in response to the demands of the merchants, the king re-issued card money as the official tender of New France.
+This new reissued card money was printed on plain card stock without colours and was marked for value by either cutting or removing the corners from the cards.
+The new card money would be redeemed each year for goods or bills of exchange, which could be redeemed in France.
+Unfortunately, the new card money quickly gave rise to the same issues as before, and during the War of the Spanish Succession finances in France went from bad to bankruptcy.
+By 1757, the government of New France had discontinued all payments made in specie and was relying on card money, ordonnances (promissory notes from the government) and treasury notes in order to fund operations within the colony.

-By the year 1750, there had been a rapid increase in paper money circulation due to costs acquired from the war with Great Britain.
-Declining tax revenues and corruption lead to rapid inflation, and a letter from the Marquis de Montcalm in April 1759 stated that necessary life provisions cost eight times more than they had in 1755 (Bank of Canada 1990, p.
-9).
-By this point, card money had acquired the same value as cash, so the habitants began hoarding it as well, causing a sudden drop in the amount of card money in circulation (Heaton 1928, p.
-658).
-On October 15, 1759, the French government decided to suspend the payment of bills of exchange from the treasury for payment of expenses of Canada until three months after peace had been restored (Bank of Canada 1990, 9).
+By 1750, there had been a rapid increase in paper money circulation due to costs acquired from the war with Great Britain.
+Declining tax revenues and corruption lead to rapid inflation, and a letter from the Marquis de Montcalm in April 1759 stated that necessary life provisions cost eight times more than they had in 1755.
+By this point, card money had acquired the same value as cash, so the habitants began hoarding it as well, causing a sudden drop in the amount of card money in circulation.
+On October 15, 1759, the French government decided to suspend the payment of bills of exchange from the treasury for payment of expenses of Canada until three months after peace had been restored.

-After the British conquest in 1760, French Canadians still held about 16 million livres worth of paper money, with about 3.8 percent of it being card money (Marsh 1985).
-Paper money had become essentially worthless, with hoarded coin and silver beginning to come back into circulation (Bank of Canada 1990, 9).
-British merchants eventually began to accept card money and other forms of paper money at the rate of 80–85% After three years of discussion, Versailles agreed to reimburse the cards – now mostly in the hands of British merchants – at one fourth of the original value (Heaton 1928, 662).
-By 1771, France was essentially bankrupt and all card money was deemed worthless (Bank of Canada 1990, 10).
+After the British conquest in 1760, French Canadians still held about 16 million livres' worth of paper money, with about 3.8 percent of it being card money.
+Paper money had become essentially worthless, with hoarded coin and silver beginning to come back into circulation.
+British merchants eventually began to accept card money and other forms of paper money at the rate of 80–85% After three years of discussion, Versailles agreed to reimburse the cards – now mostly in the hands of British merchants – at one fourth of the original value.
+By 1771, France was essentially bankrupt and all card money was deemed worthless.